General Policy Statement

-Forwarding credit card numbers or other sensitive information via email or facsimile is not safe.
+Forwarding credit or debit card numbers or other sensitive information via email or facsimile is not safe.
 We recommend that you do not send information to us in either format.

-From time to time CatholicCare may need to contact clients and donors directly to update or confirm their personal or credit card details.
+From time to time CatholicCare may need to contact clients and donors directly to update or confirm their personal or credit/debit card details.

 If we contact you to update your personal details, or to rectify a problem with a credit card donation or payment, we will provide you with sufficient information from our existing data base (including where appropriate the last four digits of your credit card) for you to be comfortable that the caller is our representative.

-Any contact you receive requesting a full credit card number and CVV number, should be considered a hoax and you should disregard it and report the contact to www.scamwatch.gov.au or contact the CatholicCare Fundraising Team for further information.
+Any contact you receive requesting any combination of a full credit/debit card number, an expiry date and CVV number, should be considered a hoax and you should disregard it and report the contact to www.scamwatch.gov.au or contact the CatholicCare Fundraising Team at email@example.com or the CatholicCare Finance Team at firstname.lastname@example.org for further information

 The Spam Act prohibits the sending of unsolicited emails, SMS and MMS messages for commercial purposes from or within Australia or to people in Australia and bans the supply and use of software designed to harvest email addresses.
 While charities do have some exemptions from this Act, CatholicCare will be guided by the Australian eMarketing Code of Practice.
 We will always provide you with an opt-out mechanism as part of all electronic communications.